Or Andy Lewis or mariamaclachlan or Maria MacLachlan (if those latter two are different people).

 This must be opposed.

 And yet, I can’t remain sanguine about the endorsement of violence in response to such a movement.
-They seem contemptuous of any expression of concern for the harm they might do to trans* persons, and yet others who would, like me, oppose this movement are expressing contemptuous of any concern for harm done to persons in that movement.
+They seem contemptuous of any expression of concern for the harm they might do to trans* persons, and yet others who would, like me, oppose this movement are expressing contempt for any concern towards harm done to persons in that movement.
 Is this who we are?
 Are we no better?
 For what reason do we oppose such a movement if not its indifference to human harms?

 I’m a pollyanna, I get it.
 And I’ve written elsewhere about how I don’t think I can entirely separate the way depression causes me to devalue myself from my willingness to non-violently stand before the violent, accepting the blows which fall in order to demonstrate the fundamental moral bankruptcy of my opponents.
 Not everyone can do that.
 Not everyone can march on the Dharasana Salt Works.